 The 2006 law also set higher standards for appraisers and appraisals of all donated property, and set higher penalties for abusive appraisals.
 Conservationists supported this to ensure the integrity of the charitable donation process.
 The law also tightened restrictions on donations of easements to protect historic buildings.
 These reforms did not expire at the end of last year.

 In January 2013, Congress renewed the enhanced easement incentive through the end of 2013 and retroactve to January 1, 2012.
-Unless congress acts again, it will expire December 31, 2013.
+But it expired again December 31, 2013.

 Recognizing that this cycle of of hurry-up-and-wait is frustrating to landowners and slows the pace of conservation, Representatives Jim Gerlach (R-PA) and Mike Thompson (D-CA) are planning to introduce legislation to make the easement incentive permanent.
 That bill currently has more co-sponsors than any other tax bill in Congress, including majorities of Republicans and Democrats.
 See the latest list.

 Both President Bush’s FY 2009 budget and President Obama’s FY 2010-13 budgets support extending the incentive.
 The Joint Committee on Taxation has scored a permanent easement incentive as costing $761 million over ten years.

 A diverse list of more than 65 national agricultural, conservation, and sportsmen’s organizations support making this important conservation tool permanent:

 |American Bird Conservancy||National Rifle Association|